 Gloriosa (Glory Lily) – A very dramatic flower with yellow edged cerise petals.
 The National Flower of Zimbabwe

 Gomphrena (Globe amaranth) – Small globe shaped flowers which can be easily dried.

 Gypsophila – Very popular filler flower for weddings and events.
-Small, medium and large headed varieties are available at market (personal preference).
+Small, medium and large-headed varieties are available at the market (personal preference).
 Find our video on the website to help you ‘All About Gypsophila.’